martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 Use Mockito to create a mock for NavController,  attache said mocked controller to the fragment and verify that the navigate method was called.

+## End to end tests

+Up to now we've tested synchronous code.
+We will need to deal will async code in order to implement proper end to end test.
+We need a synchronisation mechanism to make sure that all of the async tasks has been completed before we attempt to assert any values.
+Asynchronous work can be flaky if one task is not guaranteed to finish before another (no-deterministic).

+#### Co-routines

+*Don't use `Thread.sleep()` or something similar.
+It slows down the test and it's not the proper way to test things.
+We want deterministic and synchronous tests.

+Use `runBlockingTest`.
+It ensures the test thread blocks until the co-routine task finishes.
+It uses a TestCoroutingDispatcher.
+It controls which thread and when task should be executed.
+Use `kotlinx-coroutines-test` which is currently still experimental.

+`runBlocking` used outside of tests.
+It's a good representation of what the code does and used with fakes.

+**Co-routine Scope** Controls the lifecycle of a coroutine.
+A common use case if a view model starting and running a coroutine. `viewModleScope` is a spectial co-routine scope associated with each ViewModel.
+Scope is canceled when `onClear` on ViewModel was called.
+If ViewModel goes away, so does all of the work we started on the coroutine.
+Avoid wasted work and memory leaks.
+And scope uses `Dispatchers.main` to determine which coroutine this work runs on.
+Take note here, `Dispatchers.main` uses the Android's main looper which is not available to local tests.
+(This is when there is an error is tests regarding could not init main dispatcher).
+So for tests `Dispatchers.setMain` from `kotlinx-coroutines-test` module can be used, this will swop out the dispatcher.
+To do this you can write `@Before` and `@After` functions calling `Dispatchers.setMain(TestCoroutineDispatcher)` and `testDispatcher.cleanupTestCoroutines()` respectively.

+A Coroutine scope controls the lifetime of a coroutine.

+It's common to start a longrunning task from a ViewModel so we'll often find that we start coroutines on a ViewModel.

+#### JUnit rules
+Custom rules for generic testing code which can happend before during or after tests.
+This can be nice if we want to avoid having the same setup code in all of the view model classes.

 License
 -------